pkgdown/extra.scss

 population = fso_population,

-subregional = FALSE,
+subregional = NULL,

 binational = TRUE